How Physical Therapy Improves the Lives of Alzheimer’s Patients

 Balance Training for Preventing Falls

 Aging people often fall in situations where they lose their balance.
-Luckily, with a proper physical therapy program for Alzheimer symptoms, they can learn how to more effectively regain their balance in such situation.
+Luckily, with a proper physical therapy program for Alzheimer’s symptoms, they can learn how to more effectively regain their balance in such a situation.
+This isn’t only while standing or walking, it may also be useful when patients are participating in sports, exercises, or even simple day to day activities.

-Physical Therapy Exercises Can Slow Memory Loss in Alzheimer Patients
+Physical Therapy Exercises Can Slow Memory Loss in Alzheimer’s Patients

 According to a study, regular physical activity may even reduce “gray matter shrinkage” in the brain.
 That simply means there is genuine physical evidence that the connection between Alzheimer’s and physical therapy can be a positive one for helping to slow the progression of the disease.